canro91/canro91.github.io/_posts/2018-11-17-TheC#DefinitiveGuide.md

 Hello, if you are a beginner programmer or you just took a programming course at school, and you want to find a pathway to be _"fluent"_ in C#, this is the right place for you!
 This is my guide to what every beginner and intermediate C# developer should know.

 Every intermediate C# developer should know how to work productively with a text editor of choice.
 Visual Studio and Visual Studio Code are two popular choices.
 He should know how to use `async` and `await` keywords, most common LINQ methods and regular expressions.
 Also, he should find his way around large codebases and be aware of the latest C# features.

 ## Environment

-> _Give me six hours to chop down a tree and I will spend the first four sharpening the axe._ Abraham Lincon
+> _Give me six hours to chop down a tree and I will spend the first four sharpening the axe._
+> -Abraham Lincon

 Visual Studio is the de-facto Integrated Development Environment (IDE) for C#.
 Although, Visual Studio Code has gained a lot attention recently.
 Since you will spend most of your workdays with Visual Studio, you should sharpen your tools.